 Therefore, if something exists now, then something exists necessarily and eternally.
 In other words, if something exists now, then something

-had to always exist!
-There could NEVER have been a time when absolutely nothing existed because if that were such a time, then nothing
+to always exist!
+There could NEVER have been a time when absolutely nothing existed because if that were such a time, then